mikgroup/sigpy/doc/guide.rst

 You are probably already familiar with NumPy.
 CuPy has **the same** interface as NumPy, but with a CUDA backend.
-Hence, if you know NumPy well, you can use CuPy with almost no learning curve.
+So if you know NumPy well, you can use CuPy with almost no learning curve.

 SigPy does not bundle CuPy installation by default.
 To enable CUDA support, you must install CuPy as an additional step.